+White balance

-White balance - This is used to compensate for the different colors present in different light sources, to make the colors in the image appear the same.
-The AXIS M31-VE Series Network Camera can be set to automatically identify the light source and compensate for its color.
+This is used to compensate for the different colors present in different light sources, to make the colors in the image appear the same.
+The AXIS P1311 can be set to automatically identify the light source and compensate for its color.
 Alternatively, the type of light source can be manually selected from the drop-down list.
-Please see the online help files for a description of each available setting.
+Please see the online help files of or a description of each available setting.